 This term is very broad and can be used to describe any arthritis in the spine.

 Disc Desiccation/ “Dark Discs”

 Also called “loss of disc height”.
 Disc desiccation is a nonspecific term which describes natural “aging” of the discs.
 When we are young, the discs have a lot of water or cushioning in them.
 As we get older, the disc naturally loses the water and essentially shrinks.
 This can lead to “narrowing of the disc space” or “bone on bone” changes, however, this occurs in every person and this is not necessarily a cause of any symptoms.

 These terms are variations of the same concept.
 An annular tears/ fissures describes one or more layers of the annulus being disturbed.
 Pain is not specifically been linked to this condition.
-Typically a bulge just means the annulus is weaker and deviates towards the nerve sac.
-Bulges/herniations are extremely common and rarely cause any pain or symptoms.
+Typically a bulge just means the annulus deviates towards the nerve sac.
+Bulges are extremely common and rarely cause any pain or symptoms.
 Many people have them at multiple levels in their spine.
 Protrusion is a slight progression in which the disc now MAY press into a nerve.
-An extrusion or sequestration commonly causes symptoms in which a piece of the nucleus now has exited the disc and is pressing on a nerve.
+With a herniation, a piece of the nucleus now has exited the disc and may press on a nerve.
 Of the various intrinsic disc problems, a herniation may have the greatest chance of causing symptoms.
 However, many patients may have larger herniations, without nerve inflammation, and therefore no symptoms.

 The ligamentum flavum is a tissue just behind the nerve sac.
 As we age, this ligament can get bigger or hypertrophy.
 Depending on how much is enlarges, it could press on the nerves and potentially cause symptoms.
 Usually, the ligamentum hypertrophies in combination with a disc bulge.